 - Airborne (for example, parachute/jump) injuries not caused by enemy action.

 - Hearing loss and tinnitus (for example: ringing in the ears).

 - Mild traumatic brain injury or concussions that do not either result in loss of consciousness or restriction from full duty for a period greater than 48 hours due to persistent signs, symptoms or physical findings of impaired brain function.

 - Abrasions and lacerations (unless of a severity to be incapacitating).

 - Bruises (unless caused by direct impact of the enemy weapon and severe enough to require treatment by a medical officer).

 - Soft-tissue injuries (for example, ligament, tendon or muscle strains, sprains, etc.).

 Purple Heart recipients qualify for a wide variety of benefits, including Department of Veterans Affairs disability benefits and fee waivers, special discounts on VA home loans and automatic GI Bill benefits.
 Many states also have special benefits for Purple Heart recipients.
 Several nonprofit organizations, such as the Purple Heart Foundation, have special benefits and support for service members who have been awarded a Purple Heart.

 History of the Purple Heart

 The Purple Heart is also known as the nation's oldest military award.
-Although it has changed in title and use over the years, its roots can be traced back to the Badge of Military Merit ordered by then General George Washington on August 7, 1782.
+Although it has changed in title and use over the years, its roots can be traced back to the Badge of Military Merit ordered by then-Gen. George Washington on Aug.
+7, 1782.
 That's why the gold medal on a purple ribbon bears the profile of Washington.